sarshardorosti/InstantMesh-V2/README.md

 python run.py configs/instant-mesh-large.yaml examples/ --save_video
 ```

-Please place the required images as input in the examples folder.
+Please copy the required images as input in the examples folder.

 After running the code from the command line, the newly generated angles will be created in the multiviews directory within images.